przem8k/iatiis/README.md

 ### Commiting changes ###

-Members of the Adaptive Vision team are welcome to contact me to get write access to the repository.
+Members of the Adaptive Vision team are welcome to contact [pietrzkiewicz](http://github.com/pietrzkiewicz) to get write access to the repository, having previously obtained a Github account.
 The others are welcome to submit pull requests.